Menu Decorator

 What does special purpose vehicle mean?

-Special purpose vehicle means a vehicle of category M, N or O having specific technical features that enable it to perform a function that requires special arrangements or equipment.
+A special purpose vehicle means a vehicle of category M, N or O having specific technical features that enable it to perform a function that requires special arrangements or equipment.

 What categories of vehicles are distinguished?